benngagne/gasPrices/README.md

 ## Usage

-Simply run `npm start` to start the node.js server.
+Simply run `npm install` to install all required node package dependencies then `npm start` to start the node.js server.
 Change the port at the top of the *server.js* file to your liking.
 Served as an http web page.
 API endpoint is at `/api`

 Default port is `8080`